 Anaplan is continuously looking for new talent, from interns to senior leaders.
 Regardless of your experience level, being considered for a new position can be a daunting process; every company is different, with different methods of evaluating potential new employees.
-If you've applied and are starting to prepare for that interview with Anaplan—the first in what could be a series of conversations!—you likely have questions.
+If you've applied and are starting to prepare for that interview with Anaplan—the first in what could be a series of conversations—you likely have questions.
 What can you expect?
 What are we looking for in a candidate?
 What will the total candidate process entail?

 Openness is one of Anaplan's core values, so we sat down with Pete Lawson, Anaplan's Director of Recruiting, to see if we could get answers to some of the questions.
 Whether you're considering applying at Anaplan, are waiting for that first call, or are halfway through the process, we hope this sets you up for success along the way.

 It can be totally different per line of business but they all, for the most part, follow a similar structure.
 Usually, the first step is talking to a recruiter.
-It's usually a 30-45 minute phone call to cover the job logistics— what the role is, what the scope of the role is, what the career path for that role is, and then understanding how that person's attributes, skills, and background fit onto that role.
+It's usually a 30-45 minute phone call to cover the job logistics— what the role is, what the scope of the role is, what the career path for that role is, and then understanding how that person's attributes, skills, and background fit into that role.

 Then, we make a decision on whether or not we should continue the conversation— or if maybe there's a different opportunity that's scoped better for that person.
 From there it goes to a hiring manager interview, and that’s usually virtual for about 45-60 minutes.
 At that point, if we want to move forward with that candidate we’ll usually bring them into the office where they'll have anywhere from three to five onsite interviews.
-That will be anywhere from two to four hours depending on the type of role and the amount of people we have meeting them.
+That will be anywhere from two to four hours depending on the type of role and the number of people we have meeting them.

 Once we have our finalists, we go to final interviews, usually with either an ELT member or a VP of that organization.
 From there we go to offer.
 The process generally is anywhere from three to six weeks.